 This international school also has the necessary facilities such as well-equipped laboratories and music rooms.
 Abroad International School Osaka is home to approximately 190 students from 17 different nationalities.
 Learn more about the school by visiting the following link:

 4. Osaka Gakugei Canadian International School (OGCIS)

-One special feature of this international is the Sooke Homestay program.
-This homestay program allows grade 10 students complete and exchange progam in British Colombia, Japan that lasts around five weeks in July to August (on halt now because of Covid-19).
+A special feature of this International is the Sooke Homestay Program.
+This homestay program allows Grade 10 students to complete and exchange progam in British Colombia, Japan that lasts about five weeks in July to August (on hold now because of Covid-19).